mickmioduszewski/stager/README.md

 ### File naming portability

-A typical example will show that you can simply write a file on a Mac in the following way.
+A typical example on the web will show that you can simply write a file on a Mac in the following way.

 ```r
 write.csv(x, "~/output/temp/some file.dat")